dmail-old/signal/docs/api.md

 ## listen(fn)

-Listen expect exactly one argument, a function (called listener).
-The listener is called when signal.emit is called.
-You can call listen() multiple times.
+Registers a function that will be called when emit is called.
+You can listen unlimited amount of function.
+Please note there is a duplicate check on fn as shown below.

 ```javascript
 import { createSignal } from "@dmail/signal"